KeyValueSoftwareSystems/react-dot-matrix-chart/README.md

     <tr>
       <td><code><b>legendPosition?:</b> string</code></td>
       <td>
         To specify the position of the legend.
-The values that can be passes using this prop are 'left', 'right', 'top' and 'bottom'
+The values that can be passed using this prop are 'left', 'right', 'top' and 'bottom'
       </td>
       <td><code>right</code></td>
     </tr>